giovannirosasmarin/Spotunes/README.md

 |Favorited|File|Determined if song is liked or not|

 ### Networking
-- [Add list of network requests by screen ]

 - Home Feed Screen

 (Read/GET) Query all posts where user is author